 This will cause page rulers to always be visible, regardless of whether element selection mode is enabled.
 During element selection, node border lines will also be shown.

 the Show page rulers and node border lines checkbox in the Elements pane in the Settings Tab

-This will cause page rulers and node border lines to be shown during element selection, even if Show Rulers is not enabled.
+This will cause page rulers and node border lines to be shown during element selection, even if the [Show Rulers] button in the Elements Tab is not enabled.